RapidCoders/Coding-Practice/DAY_24/Readme.md

 ```
 **Author: Suyash**

-# Q.3 Take array as input of size N from user.task is to find the minimum and maximum elements in the array.
+# Q.3 Find minimum and maximum element in an array.
 ```
 Input:
 N = 6